 Contact Scott Dowd or Deb Joyce for more information and to reserve your spot for the next Expedition!

 Project Piaba 2020 Trip Itinerary and Information

 (Saturday, January 18 – Friday, January 31, 2020)

-**Plan to arrive Saturday, January 18**
+**Participants need to plan to arrive Saturday, January 18 for boat departure**

 If you arrive before the 18th, there is a local hotel where you can make reservations**

 Most of the group will rendezvous in Miami (USA) for the overnight flight to Manaus (Brazil).
 For those arriving with the group today, we will be greeted at Manaus Airport by our boat captain and staff with a bus to take us directly to the boat.

 In the wee hours of January 19th, we will depart on the boat up the Rio Negro.

 We will likely take us out on a morning excursion for bird watching and fishing and snorkeling.
 We will also visit the small riverside town of Novo Airao.
 There is a great sustainable development project based there and operated by very good friends.
 We’ll see their accomplishments of establishing this foundation that has been educating and empowering the next generation of Amazonians to improve their quality of life while maximizing value of preserving the environment.
 Also in Novo Airao there is a small population of pink river dolphins that has become habituated to people.
 We will be able to interact with them for a very unique and memorable experience.